t3l3machus/undust.py/README.md

 [![License](https://img.shields.io/badge/License-BSD-red.svg)](https://github.com/t3l3machus/undust.py/blob/main/LICENSE)
 <img src="https://img.shields.io/badge/Maintained%3F-Yes-96c40f">

 `Undust` is a URL pattern generator that helps uncover archived, backup, and temporary files left behind on web servers.
 Given a URL, it generates the most common file variants like 'gz', 'rar', 'tar', 'zip', 'swp', 'swo', 'swn', 'bak', 'bak1', 'bak2', 'backup', 'old', 'copy', 'save', 'txt', 'tmp', 'temp', and more.
-With the `-a` option, it recursively generates these patterns across all parent directories in the path to maximize coverage.
+With the `-a` option, it recursively generates these patterns across all parent directories in the path to maximize coverage:

 ![image](https://github.com/user-attachments/assets/291143de-76a2-455b-ba2e-4080a7c87a58)